xhhuanglab/RiceNavi/README.md

 ### RiceNavi-SampleSelect

 The Rice-SampleSelect package can select suitable genotypes to facilitate the breeding process.
 The input file for this package is a genotyping matrix, where each column represents samples, while each row is the binned genotype (e.g. 0.3 Mb per bin).
-The genotyping matrix is generated by our constructed genotyping pipeline [SEG-map](http://db.ncgr.ac.cn/SEG/) for skim genome sequencing.
-The Rice-SampleSelect package can output the  summarized genotype characteristics for each individual of that population such as the number of recombination breakpoints, heterozygosity across the whole genome, the number of heterozygous genomic blocks, the size of the heterozygous regions covering the targeted genes, etc. The samples with heterozygous genotypes on target genes are further ranked according to the whole genome heterozygosity level for ease of selection.
+The genotyping matrix is generated by the genotyping pipeline [SEG-map](http://db.ncgr.ac.cn/SEG/) for skim genome sequencing.
+The Rice-SampleSelect package can output the  summarized genotype characteristics for each individual of that population, such as No. recombination breakpoints, heterozygosity across the whole genome, the No. heterozygous genomic blocks, the size of the heterozygous regions covering the targeted genes, and etc. The samples with heterozygous genotypes on target genes are ranked according to the whole genome heterozygosity level.

 Usage:
 `perl RiceNavi-SampleSelect.pl <Genotyping Matrix> <Genelist> <OutPrefix> > OutFile`